gscbravo/inf/README.md

 ## TODO

 - [ ] Make sure this works with multiple processes as workers
-- [ ] Config file to configure settings
 - [ ] Website admin area to configure settings
 - [ ] Tripcodes
 - [ ] Image upload